I Walked with a Zombie: Theatrical distribution

 I Walked with a Zombie had its theatrical premiere on April 8, 1943, in Cleveland, Ohio, which was the hometown of Inez Wallace, the author of the film's source material.
 It opened in New York City on April 21, before expanding wide on April 30, and continued to screen in North American theaters until as late as December 19, when it was at the Rialto in Casper, Wyoming.

 The film was re-released in the United States by RKO in 1956, opening in Los Angeles in July and screening nationwide throughout the fall and into late December.

 Home media

 The film was released on DVD by Warner Home Video in 2005 as part of "The Val Lewton Horror Collection", a 9-film box set, on the same disc as The Body Snatcher (1945).

+In 2024, The Criterion Collection announced a 4K/Blu-ray release of the film as part of the double feature set, I Walked with a Zombie / The Seventh Victim: Produced by Val Lewton.

 Reception

 Contemporaneous reviews

 Initial reception for the film was mixed.
 While The New York Times was critical, calling it "a dull, disgusting exaggeration of an unhealthy, abnormal concept of life", Wanda Hale of the New York Daily News awarded it two-and-a-half out of three stars and praised it as a "spine-chilling horror film".
 Whereas The Boston Globe felt the film "gets nowhere in the telling and finishes its overdone melodramatics with a most unconvincing climax", a reviewer in Albany, New York, said it "rigs up a great atmosphere for the haunt and holler audience and, compared with Cat People, the movie with which it is mentioned most often in publicity, it is a success."